 After, click the Apply button.
 It will automatically apply all the changes to the Global Services.

 The Remote Services section manages some external services needed by the load balancer like the DNS for resolving network names, NTP to have the system clock synchronized, and the Proxy service.
 This allows the load balancer to use an external proxy for internal services.

 Every change in this section must be applied by clicking on the Apply button.
-Use the Revert Changes button in order to discard the modifications made in the form and revert back the previous applied configuration.
+Use the Revert Changes button to discard the modifications made in the form and revert the previously applied configuration.